jappe999/opengl-rendering-engine/README.md

-# opengl-rendering-engine
+# OpenGL rendering engine

-A simple rendering engine using OpenGL.
+A simple rendering engine using OpenGL and C++.